-Coursework

-In-course test

-Final Examination 50%
+Coursework 50% In-course test • Final Examination 50% 3-hour final written exam

 OESH6010 ADVANCED TOPICS IN OESH-A

 (Measurement Methods and Ventilation) (4 Credits) (Semester 2)

 The course is designed to provide students with extensive knowledge of the principles involved in air monitoring for toxic exposures.
 This will include the type of air contaminants, routes of exposure and the potential hazards they pose to people in the workplace.
 This course is designed to explore the use of engineering controls, such as building design and ventilation systems, to reduce the potential risks, while providing hands-on experience with the equipment used in air monitoring and the interpretation of results from the monitoring.